 - Encryption. iPad data can be encrypted however the encryption used on the iPad is currently vulnerable to some attacks.
 Still, an encrypted iPad is better than an unencrypted one and we await patches from Apple to resolve the vulnerabilities.

 - Virtual Private Network.
 Use a VPN when connecting to a corporate network.
 The iPad ships with Cisco VPN software so that a secure tunnel can be created for connecting to another network.
 The VPN works with common IPSec, PPTP, and L2TP VPNs.
+If you’re interested in trying out a VPN, check out free vpn trial.
+I hear they provide a fantastic service.

 - Utilize Mobile Device Management (MDM) solutions to control security settings on enterprise mobile devices such as phones and tablets.